rccordell/f19tot/assignments/lab-reports.md

 Your lab reports should constitute a developing record of your thinking about our class and its activities.
 Thus you should be working on them steadily, responding to the labs in a timely manner, in part to keep your thinking fresh and in part to avoid falling too far behind as new labs approach.

-Lab report entries are due within one week of the lab session.
+Lab reports are due within one week of the lab session.
 If a particular lab session extends through multiple classes, its report is due within one week of the final classroom session devoted to it.
 You may not wait until late in the semester to complete lab reports for activities earlier in the semester, and I will check your repositories periodically to ensure you are working steadily.
 The coding labs, in particular, will build on each other and you will find it difficult to complete reports for later coding labs if you do not complete earlier ones.

 I regularly assign ongoing assignments in my classes and every semester I strongly urge students to start working early in order to complete the work.
 Each semester at least a few students ignore this urging, usually to their later dismay.
 Complications will almost certainly arise during the semester, and if you put off starting your lab reports you will struggle to earn full credit on this assignment.